Tom Brewer (politician): 2014 Congressional Campaign

 Shortly after completing rehabilitation from injuries sustained from the 2011 rocket-propelled grenade attack in Afghanistan, Brewer announced his campaign for Nebraska's Third Congressional District seat against Republican incumbent Adrian Smith in the 2014 primary election.
 Brewer lost to Smith in the Republican primary, receiving 31.8 percent of the votes cast in the two-way race.

 Nebraska Legislature

 Brewer (left) prepares to enter the Brown County rodeo grounds with a "Brewer Army" guidon bearer as part of a 2020 campaign event.

 Brewer was elected to the Nebraska Legislature in 2016, defeating incumbent Al Davis.
 Brewer received 9,169 votes of 17,545 cast (52.2 percent) in the general election.

 Brewer faced a challenge in his 2020 reelection campaign from ranch owner Tanya Storer.
 In the 2020 general election, he won reelection with 57.9 percent of the total votes cast.
 The relatively large amount of money spent on the race drew commentary from local media.

 As a legislator, Brewer focused on veterans issues, Native American issues, religious freedom, energy policy, and firearms laws.
 As chairman of the Government, Military and Veterans Affairs Committee, he has also carried a number of bills relating to elections.
+According to a methodology established by Craig Volden and Alan Wiseman in their "Legislative Effectiveness in the American States" article, Brewer was the second most effective member of the 108th Nebraska Legislature.